raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>31</td>
     <td>Joint Manned Orbital Docking Duration</td>
-    <td>One rocket lifts the docking module while another lifts the spacecraft and crew.
+    <td>One rocket lifts the docking module while another lifts the spacecraft.
 Crew performs a docking test and stays in space for an extended period.
 Accomplishes one or more Duration levels.
 DM gains 10% on successes and 5% on failures.</td>
   </tr>
   <tr>
     <td>32</td>
     <td>Joint Manned Orbiting Lab</td>
     <td>Two crewed spacecraft launch and dock in orbit, stay up 6-7 days, and return home.
-Gaines prestige and DM safety.<br/><br/>
+Gaines prestige and DM safety.<br/>
 This mission requires Duration C.</td>
   </tr>
   <tr>
     <td>33</td>
     <td>Manned Orbital Docking EVA Duration</td>
-    <td>A Manned Orbital that performs a spacewalk, tests the docking module, performs a spacewalk, and stays in orbit for an extended period.
-Accomplishes onre or more Duration levels.
+    <td>A Manned Orbital that performs a spacewalk, tests the docking module, and stays in orbit for an extended period.
+Accomplishes one or more Duration levels.
 DM gains 10% Safety on successes, 5% on failures.</td>
   </tr>
   <tr>
     <td>34</td>
     <td>Joint Manned Orbital Docking EVA Duration</td>
-    <td>One rocket lifts the docking module while another lifts the crewed spacecraft.
+    <td>One rocket lifts the docking module while another lifts the spacecraft.
 Crew performs a spacewalk and docking test and stays in orbit for an extended period.
 Accomplishes one or more Duration levels.
 DM gains 10% on successes and 5% on failures.</td>
   </tr>
   <tr>
     <td>35</td>